nar2p1nk/jwtAuth/README.md

     this endpoint shows user their username as well as displaying their token(this endpoint is not accessible without the token)

  ## post
+  note: all the POST request require a username and password

+ ### /signup

+    this endpoint makes new user

  ### /login

-    this endpoint requires:

-      username

-      password

       the POST request essentially works by authenticating the username first with passportjs, if the username returns no user, an error will occur.
 If a user is found,